-For a fresh farm-driven breakfast, head a little more west to Farmhouse Tavern, or its offspring Farmer’s Daughter, located in the Junction Triangle.
+For a fresh farm-driven breakfast, head a little more west to Farmhouse Tavern, located in the Junction Triangle.
 Both spots post their brunch menus every weekend on Facebook but expect their impeccably done staples like the Eggs Benedict with bacon, kale, or gravlax and the Barnyard Burger topped with a perfect sunnyside egg.
 If you’re lucky, you’ll get to experience seasonal surprises like the fried green tomatoes that I still think of and salivate about to this day.

 Born in Vancouver, OAK+FORT is all about classic, clean designs and to top it off, the price point is insanely affordable.
 Their new Toronto shop on Queen West features slouchy sweaters, well-constructed pants, and generous scarves for men and women in comfy shades of grey, camel, white, and black.
 These are pieces you’ll want to live in and wear every day.